 The goal of treatment for influenza is to help prevent or decrease the severity of symptoms.
 Treatment may include:

 - Medications, such as acetaminophen or ibuprofen, to relieve aches and fever.
-Aspirin should not be given to children with a fever without talking to your child's healthcare provider first.
-The drug of choice for children is acetaminophen.
+Aspirin is NOT recommended in children.

 - Bed rest

 - Medication for your child's cough may be prescribed by your child's provider after a thorough check-up.

 - For anyone in a high-risk group, it’s important that the flu is identified and treated early, to avoid complications.

 How does CHOP test for the flu?

 CHOP uses a rapid flu test called a “rapid molecular assay” that detects the genetic material of the virus from a nasal swab within 15 minutes.
 This test can help clinicians decide whether antiviral treatment is necessary for certain high-risk patients.

 - Children younger than 5 years old (especially those younger than 2) and those older than 65

 - Neurological and neurodevelopmental conditions such as seizure disorders